MileHacker Logo

 • Ensure correct postage for international mail.

-• Customs declarations could be required for larger parcels.
+• Customs declarations might be needed for larger parcels.

 • International delivery times vary by destination country.

-• Check Correos website for current service hours, especially around holidays.
+• Check Correos website for the latest service hours, especially around holidays.

 Connectivity Tip: Offline Maps

-Get offline maps for Murcia and surrounding areas before your trip.
+Get offline maps for Murcia and the vicinity before your trip.
 This maintains navigation capability even without an internet connection.

 Business Hours & Schedules